Inside India's stunning World Heritage site temple

 Its sculptures celebrate dance and they are believed to have inspired a famed male dance teacher at the time to revive a warrior dance performed by men.

-Video by BBC Telugu's Balla Satish, Naveen Kumar and Sangeetham Parabhakar
+Video by BBC Telugu's Balla Satish, Naveen Kumar and Sangeetham Prabhakar